 For employees, some of the benefits are:

-Higher levels of autonomy – working from home has given many an extra degree of autonomy to work and prioritise tasks in the way that suits them best
+Higher levels of autonomy to work and prioritise tasks in the way that suits them best

-Greater flexibility – as long as the work gets done, more employees have the freedom to work around their home life
+Greater flexibility and freedom for employees to work around their home life

 There are great benefits for business owners and employers as well.
 These include:

-Widening the pool of potential applicants – as we said previously, remote working is an attractive perk to younger job-hunters, so this could help your business attract them.
-It could also make your business more appealing to valuable candidates from further afield or with caring commitments that you might have missed out on otherwise.
+Widening the pool of potential applicants, making your business more appealing to valuable candidates from further afield or with caring commitments that you might have missed out on otherwise.

 The difficulties of remote working